b-s101/dreamos-devicedb/README.md

 # dreamos-devicedb
-device.db for use with DreamOS
+HA-Bridge device.db for use with DreamOS